One of the world's most accredited stem cell banks

-Future Health Biobank’s UK laboratory is a Human Tissue Bank, licensed by the Human Tissue Authority (HTA) and authorised by the Medicines and Healthcare Products Regulatory Agency (MHRA) of the UK Department of Health.
+Future Health Biobank’s UK laboratory is a Human Tissue Bank, licensed by the Human Tissue Authority (HTA) and authorised by the Medicines and Healthcare products Regulatory Agency (MHRA) of the UK Department of Health.

 The UK Department of Health was amongst the first government bodies in Europe to issue a specific Code of Practice to govern the activities of Human Tissue Banks, which includes Cord Blood Stem Cell Banks.
 The objective of this Code of Practice is to ensure that safe, reliable quality tissue is produced and supplied to the health service for treatment purposes and medical applications.
 It is the Gold Standard for stem cell bank operations.

-Who are the HTA?
+What is the HTA?

 Standards met for: procurement, testing, processing, storage, distribution, import of samples, export of samples

-Who is the BSI?
+What is the BSI?

 Held since 2010